BEST HIDDEN GEMS IN ITALY – MOST UNDERRATED PLACES TO VISIT

 You can see the Pescia River, the Santi Stefano church, some interesting bridges, and the Pescia Cathedral.
 You can easily do both towns in one day.

 If you ask me about my favorite town in Italy, it would be Porto Venere.
 It is one of the best secret places in Italy, yet also one of the most beautiful.
-Located on the Ligurian coast, in northwestern Italy, it is only about half an hour from La Spezia.
+Located on the Ligurian coast, it is only about half an hour from La Spezia in northwestern Italy.

 The town is known for the Porto Venere Regional Natural Park, where you can hike and dive.
 But even if you are not a hiker or diver, you will love the colorful seaside promenade that can easily compete with the villages of Cinque Terre.
 Castello Doria, once a fortress, sits on top of a cliff and has some of the best views you can get.

-It is THE best day trip to take from Cinque Terre and actually I do think, it should be even on your Cinque Terre itinerary.
+It is THE best day trip to take from Cinque Terre, and actually, I think it should be even on your Cinque Terre itinerary.

-Santa Margherita is quite a busy place considering I had never heard of it before I stayed there.
+Since I had never heard of it before I stayed there, Santa Margherita is quite a busy place.
 I just booked a hotel there because it was close to Portofino.
-It is also close to Genoa and you can get there in minutes.
+It is also close to Genoa, and you can get there in minutes.

 I was pleasantly surprised when I arrived.
 It is the prettiest town in all of Liguria, in my opinion.
 What sets the city apart is that it doesn’t have the typical charm of the other towns.
 A lot of Italy looks aged and faded, which is what makes it so charming.
 But Santa Margherita is picture perfect and clean.
 It reminded me of the Venetian hotel in Macau or Las Vegas.

-It’s a stunning place to just wander the streets.
-There’s a really nice harbor, a 17th-century palazzo called the Villa Durazzo where you can enjoy the gardens and a view of the town, and stunning churches like the Chiesa di Santa Margherita d’Antiochia.
+It’s a stunning place to wander the streets.
+There’s a really nice harbor, a 17th-century palazzo called the Villa Durazzo.
+You can enjoy the gardens and a view of the town, and stunning churches like the Chiesa di Santa Margherita d’Antiochia.

-Make sure you visit the insides of the churches, as they are absolutely beautiful – some of the fanciest I have ever seen.
+Make sure you visit the insides of the churches, as they are gorgeous – some of the fanciest I have ever seen.

 Another hidden gem I have encountered in my Italy travel is Perugia.
-The city, capital of the Umbria region, has defensive walls around the historic center and holds some interesting places to visit, like Rocco Paolina, an old city beneath the city.
+The city, the Umbria region’s capital, has defensive walls around the historic center and holds some interesting places to visit, like Rocco Paolina, an old city beneath the city.
 Sound weird?
 It is.

-Then, there is the Fontana Maggiore, the Perugia Cathedral (it looks less impressive on the outside than the inside), and the National Gallery.
+Then, the Fontana Maggiore, the Perugia Cathedral (it looks less impressive on the outside than the inside), and the National Gallery.

-I cannot say I wanted to move here, but it was fun to visit and experience another off-the-beaten-path city of Italy and it was different to the other places I have seen and visited in Italy.
+I cannot say I wanted to move here, but it was fun to visit and experience another off-the-beaten-path city of Italy, and it was different from the other places I have seen and visited in Italy.